joao-neves95/merger-js/README.md

  Yet another lightweight and simple cross-platform CLI build tool to bundle JavaScript files, with file imports, ES6+ minification, auto build capabilities, and native OS notifications.

- Because merger uses uglify-es for minification, you don't need to use any kind of transpilers in conjunction with this tool.
+ Because merger uses uglify-es for minification, you don't need to use any kind of transpilers in order to use this tool.
 You can use ES6+.

  **MergerJS *does not* support circular dependencies**